Non-Selling Title Charges

 In 2025 we are introducing a quarterly charge for holding stock of titles that do not move for 90 days.

-We believe that our publisher clients make very little or anything from these non sellers.
+We believe that our publisher clients make very little or anything from these non-sellers.
 If our client publishers use this incentive to clear out stock of non sellers there will be little negative impact on sales and it will reduce exposure to excess storage charges.

 Details

 Every night the Central Books database runs a simple set of rules that determines the updated sales category of each book from category A (fast seller) to Category Q (no normal sales, gratis despatches or consignment supply for 90 days) to Category Z (no longer active titles).
-If a book is moving between 51 and 100 in the last 90 days it gets a sales category J. We have plans to show these categories in your monthly sales reports.
+If a book is moving between 51 and 100 in the last 90 days it gets a sales category J. We now show these categories in publishers' monthly sales reports.
 Currently the category for books that have not moved in the last 90 days is Q. These Q titles will not have moved for 90 days and maybe longer.
 It is very expensive for a distributor to hold and make available titles that do not sell or move for 90 days.

 We are having to use our picking space to make all of these very slow selling titles available.
 We are using a significant portion of our palletised storage to hold stock of titles that never sell or sell very slowly.
 If these books have not sold in the last 3 months, we have had zero distribution income to cover the cost of managing the stock in our picking area and our bulk storage.
 This is a charge for handling very slow selling titles; it is separate to our excess stock storage charges.
 This is not a charge for listing a book on our database.
 A title will incur a charge if we have stock at the time of charging and the category denotes no sales movement in the last 3 months.
 We will ignore new titles for a month after the publication date.
+For this purpose we are not counting returns / credits as sale movements.

 As stated above, the charge per zero movement titles will be £5.00 a quarter.
 This charge will be invoiced and deducted from the Publisher’s sales revenue in the same way that other service charges levied by Central Books are deducted.
 This charge may change on an annual basis.
 The increase in the rate for zero movement titles will go up by no more than +2% above inflation (RPI).